Persipaani/pyfilelib/README.md

 1. Python (3.12 or later)
 2. (optional) Create & activate virtual Python environment (in Windows by running `py -m venv venv` in the project root)
 3. Install by running `pip install -r requirements` in the project root.
+4. (optional) To run tests, also install pytest and run tests by running `pytest` in the project root.

 Programmed & tested on Windows but should also work with Linux based systems.